Verdict

 Panasonic Lumix S1R II

-averaged from 3 published reviews
+Averaged from 3 published ratings

 The verdict